 What to bring

 Warm clothes according to weather, camera, swimsuit and a towel.

 Landmannalaugar’s Magical Landscapes – Tour Program

-Pick up at your accommodation around 7.30 AM, or meet us at bus stop number 8, next to Hallgrímskirkja church.
+Pick up at your accommodation at 8.30 AM, or meet us at bus stop number 8, next to Hallgrímskirkja church.
 Wait for the Travelling Iceland vehicle.

 On the way to Landmannalaugar, we drive through the beautiful Þjórsárdalur Valley. Þjórsárdalur valley is an old caldera that has been extensively modified by glacial erosion and is now traversed by river Þjórsá, the longest river in Iceland.
 Due to its vicinity to volcanoes, such as Hekla, Grímsnes and Vatnaöldur volcanic systems, the valley is covered by pumice.
 Thjófafoss waterfall is located in Þjórsá river and south of mountain Búrfell and is a wonderful stop on our way to Landmannalaugar.

 Ljótipollur is an explosion crater, formed in an eruption in 1477.
 The explosion in eruptions, like Ljótipollur, are caused by the unusual amount of water vapour, from the groundwater, in the magma.
 The eruption leaves a hole in the ground, a crater.
 The craters are often filled with water because they extend farther down in the ground than the surface of the groundwater.